Sriharshaaaaa/E-Commerce-/README.md

 - **Order Processing and Management**: Place orders, track order status, handle order items, and manage order history.
 - **Payment Integration**: Secure payment processing using Razorpay and Stripe, with support for multiple payment methods and status tracking.
 - **Seller Management**: Seller onboarding, product management for sellers, seller reports, and order handling for sellers.
-- **Review and Rating System**: User reviews and ratings for products.
-- **Coupon and Deal Management**: Admin-controlled coupons and deals for promotions.
 - **Admin Controls**: Administrative oversight for users, products, orders, coupons, and platform analytics.
 - **Transaction Tracking**: Detailed transaction logs for payments and orders.
 - **Email Notifications**: Automated emails for order confirmations, OTPs, and updates using Spring Boot Mail.